ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![VPC Privatelink](https://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-endpoint-service.png)

+Private link is going to enable you to configure SaaS services.
+You can create your own application in your VPC and configure it as an AWS PrivateLink-powered service (Service Provider VPC).
+Other AWS principals can create a connection from their VPC to your endpoint service using an interface VPC endpoint.
+You are the service provider, and the AWS principals that create connections to your service are service consumers.

-Private link is going to enable you to configure SaaS services. and that sort of thing inside of EPC that we
+and that sort of thing inside of EPC that we

 call a service provider V PC or you can